mrazomej/evo_mwc/README.md

 All test suites for your code. *Any custom code you've written should be thoroughly and adequately tested to make sure you know how it is working.*

-### **`evo_mwc`**
-Custom code you've written that is *not* executed directly, but is called from files in the `code` directory.
-If you've written your code in Python, for example, this can be the root folder for your custom software module or simply house a file with all of your functions.

 ### **`templates`**
-Files that serve as blank templates that document the procedures taken for each experiment, simulation, or analysis routine.
+Files that serve as blank templates that document the procedures taken for each experiment, simulation, or analysis routine.  -->

 # License Information
 <img src="https://licensebuttons.net/l/by-nd/3.0/88x31.png"> This work is